renatocamara/BuildingResumeWithCopilot/useCopilotToGetaJob.md

 Examples of Prompts:

 Acting as my own career consultant, what recommendations should I follow to build a strong resume?
 I want to tailor my resume to specific job roles (e.g. Software Engineer), optimize it for applicant tracking systems (ATS), and highlight my transferable skills and key achievements.
 Create a sample resume following your recommendations.
----
-paste your resume here below the three dashes

 I’m analytical, detail-oriented, and a collaborative problem solver.
 I have five years of experience in software engineering.
 Can you write a brief resume introduction based on this information?